- by Seneca

 The last couple of months I have disappeared down the rabbit hole of figuring out dog allergies.
-It got to a point where we couldn't ignore it anymore, dog was too busy scratching to sleep, and finally he stopped eating.
+It got to a point where we couldn't ignore it anymore, dog was too busy scratching to sleep, crying, and finally he stopped eating.
 So the rest of my life went on hold while we did trial and error.
 I have learned a few things with this, and can probably shave some time and grief for you if you're in the same boat.

 We went from the aforementioned scratching all the time, not sleeping, giving up on food and scabby sores all over to nice fur, clear eyes (didn't know we could not have boogers) and very occasional scratching.
 We did a combination of diet change, supplements, flower essences and energy work.
 All in, except for drugs.
 Did you know your dog can be allergic to Benadryl?
 Axel is.